chasenut/dev/README.md

 It is being run from the bottom of `.zsh_profile` which you can find in `env/`.

 ### Wallpapers
-This setup is using `hyprpaper` for handling wallpapers.
-Check out the `env/.config/hypr/hyprpaper.conf` config to make sure you have set proper wallpaper paths or none.
+This setup is using `swaybg` (**hyprpaper** is very buggy) for handling wallpapers.
+By default (check `env/.config/hypr/hyprland.conf`) it loads `~/personal/wallpapers/default.jpg` so make shure you have that one, **wallpaper files are not included in this setup**.
 You can also switch wallpapers very easily using `setbg` command, which is located in `env/.local/scripts/setbg`.
 It opens a `fzf` menu where you can select wallpaper from `$HOME/personal/wallpapers/` directory.

+> [!IMPORTANT]
+> This setup looks for wallpapers in `~/personal/wallpapers/` directory, which does not come included.
+> You need to create it yourself or change the configs.

 ### Greeter SDDM
 If you are using SDDM as your greeter, you may also want to make it nice looking.